Bridge over the Kama River on the Nizhnekamsk Bypass

 Construction

-The bridge over the Kama River on the Nizhnekamsk and Naberezhnye Chelny bypass is the largest artificial structure on the M-12 Vostok motorway extension to Yekaterinburg under construction.
+The bridge over the Kama River, part of the Nizhnekamsk and Naberezhnye Chelny Bypass, is the largest engineering structure along the extension of the M-12 “Vostok” highway to Yekaterinburg.

 1,302 m